akleefel/talkshow_guests/documents/talkshow_guests_report.md

 ![plot of chunk unnamed-chunk-2](../results/ratio_plot.png)

-## Interpretation
+## Observation & Interpretation

-In the final report, I will add some interpretation of the results as well as the limitations of my analysis to this section.
+Based on the above graph, we can say that **the most conservative show - Fox News Sunday - does invite the highest share of republican politicians** among the five shows.
+Further, we note that all shows invite a higher share of republican politicians over the share of democrats and independents.